YutaGoto/jk-workshop-docs/index.md

     <dl>
         <dt>2024.04</dt>
         <dd>
+            <p>Updated status from beta to release candidate.</p>
             <p>Updated all pages distinguishing Worldsmith steps to non-Worldsmith steps.
+            <br>Removed particles page to redistribute content between the Screens and Blocks page.
             <br>Added step-by-step guides (with images) on everything that has been implemented on Worldsmith.</p>
             <p>Added step-by-step guide on how to create a level and skin in the first steps.
             <br>Distinguisting Worldsmith steps to non-Worldsmith steps.